 The eight CBJ-drafted goalies to make it to the NHL are Pascal Leclaire (2001), Dan LaCosta (2004), Tomas Popperle (2005), Steve Mason (2006), Allen York (2007), Anton Forsberg (2011), Joonas Korpisalo (2012) and Oscar Dansk (2012).
 That number figures to increase to nine this year when Elvis Merzlikins, who has signed a contract with the Jackets for 2019, makes his debut.

 For the record, the Blue Jackets have drafted seven goalies who haven't played in the NHL, though four -- Merzlikins, Peter Thome (2016), Daniil Tarasov (2017) and Veini Vehvilainen (2018) -- remain in the CBJ pipeline.
 The other three are Shane Bendera (2000), Mathieu Corbeil (2010) and Martin Ouellette (2010).

-The other, of course, is Dan Fritsche.
-The Parma, Ohio, native was taken in the second round of the 2003 draft and made his NHL debut at age 18 that fall.
+The others, of course, are Dan Fritsche and Trent Vogelhuber.
+Fritsche, a Parma, Ohio, native, was taken in the second round of the 2003 draft and made his NHL debut at age 18 that fall.
 He went on to play four seasons with the Jackets, posting a 29-34-63 line in 206 games before finishing his NHL career with cameos with the New York Rangers and Minnesota.